-Child-directed speech: Why is a horse a “horsie”?
+Why is a horse a “horsie”?
 Have you ever wondered why adults tend to use “baby talk” or that sing-song type of intonation and exaggeration used when talking to children?
 This represents a universal tendency and is known as child-directed speech or motherese or parentese.
 It involves exaggerating the vowel and consonant sounds, using a high-pitched voice, and delivering the phrase with great facial expression.
 Why is this done?
 It may be in order to clearly articulate the sounds of a word so that the child can hear the sounds involved.
-Or it may be because when this type of speech is used, the infant pays more attention to the speaker and this sets up a pattern of interaction in which the speaker and listener are in tuned with one another.
+Or it may be because when this type of speech is used, the infant pays more attention to the speaker and this sets up a pattern of interaction in which the speaker and listener are in tune with one another.
 When I demonstrate this in class, the students certainly pay attention and look my way.
 Amazing!
 It also works in the college classroom!

 Theories of Language Development

+How is language learned?
+Each major theory of language development emphasizes different aspects of language learning: that infants’ brains are genetically attuned to language, that infants must be taught, and that infants’ social impulses foster language learning.
 The first two theories of language development represent two extremes in the level of interaction required for language to occur (Berk, 2007).